Farro Pilaf with Fennel

 - Fresh Fennel fronds for garnish, optional

-Bring apple cider to boil on high heat and add Farro.
-Reduce heat to medium-low and simmer until grain is done; about 45-60 minutes.
+Bring apple cider and water to a boil on high heat and add Farro.
+Reduce heat to medium and boil until grain is tender; about 30 minutes. (read the instructions on your farro package, as cooking times can vary!)

 Meanwhile, heat olive oil in a medium pan and sauté onions and fennel until onions are translucent and fennel is soft.